stackblitz/docs/docs/guides/user-guide/create-a-new-project.md

 ### Import settings from VS Code

-To migrate the settings from your local VSCode to Codeflow IDE, follow these steps:
+To migrate the settings from your local VSCode to next-generation editor, follow these steps:

 1. In VSCode open the Settings tab (`cmd` + `,` on MacOS or `alt` + `,` on Windows and Linux).
 2. Click on the "Open Settings (JSON)" button, located on the top right side of the view: